Sep9

 Extended Sermon Notes

-“Teaches since all sin begins in the the heart, it’s the heart that needs to be renewed the most and changed.” ⇒ A question arises how is this worked out?
-Before your actions can change your heart has to be changed first.
+“Teaches since sin begins in the heart, it’s the heart that needs to be renewed the most and changed.” ⇒ Before your actions can change your heart has to be changed first.
+Acknowledging that such evils can emanate from our hearts is the first step toward transformation.
+It requires honesty and courage to face the parts of ourselves that we often prefer to ignore or justify.
+The journey to self-awareness and spiritual growth demands that we recognize our propensity for thoughts and actions that can harm ourselves and others.
 You have to move from focusing of the “Horizontal” in what others are doing, to focusing on the “Vertical”.
 When your heart is right with God then right behavior’s will follow.

 “Even today, we often blame sin on something else.
-We blame it on our parents, environment, poor upbringing, genetics, Satan and whatever else.
-When the source of sin is within us.” ⇒ It’s other people who are at fault.
+We blame it on our parents, environment, poor upbringing, genetics, the devil and anything else.
+When the source of sin is within us.” ⇒ It’s easy to blame other people who are at fault.
 It’s society that’s to blame.
 It’s our finances.
 It’s our job.
 It’s social media that’s the enemy.
 It’s TikTok or Instagram to blame.
 It’s poor genetics that’s to blame.
 Or we use sin as a coping mechanism in dealing with whatever is going on in our lives, and we needed an outlet.
 We all do it, we try to excuse and rationalize our sin away,.
 It’s not because were bad, it’s because bad things happen to us.
 Though these things may play a part, but they are not instrumental or the primary reason we sin.
-We can’t blame them because it’s our own inward sinful nature that is causing it.
-We may be influenced or enticed by them, but in the end it’s ourselves that’s at fault!
+Sure, there may be influences in your life or in your past that have helped lead you to sin.
+Perhaps sin was more readily accessible, as you observed it daily.
+But, that doesn’t give you an excuse.
+You sin because you have an evil heart, We may be influenced or enticed by them, but in the end it’s ourselves that’s at fault!
 It’s our own heart that loves it!
 It’s the poison at the center of one’s own heart which is the problem.
 We can no longer stand on the argument; “That’s not what was in my heart” because it was!

 Additional Notes & Applications